Taking on an apprentice

 The training provider you choose is vital to the success of the Apprenticeship.
 We therefore recommend that you select a reputable and approachable organisation, such as ATT, who are committed to providing you with excellent service.

-We currently deliver a range of frameworks in.
+We currently deliver a range of frameworks and standards in:

 Step 3: Advertising your vacancy